dftd3/simple-dftd3/doc/installation.rst

 Optional dependencies are

-- a linear algebra backend, like MKL or OpenBLAS
 - `asciidoctor`_, to build the manual pages
 - A C compiler to test the C API and compile the Python extension module
 - Python 3.6 or newer with the `CFFI`_ package installed to build the Python API